How Much Does It Cost to Install a Transfer Switch for a Generator? (2023 Update)

 The cost to install a transfer switch, including electrician labor, can range from $400–$2,000.
 The final cost will depend on several factors, including:

-For the switch itself, expect to pay $300–$500 for a manual version and $400–$800 for an automatic switch.
+For the switch, expect to pay $300–$500 for a manual version and $400–$800 for an automatic switch.
 A 6-circuit model is the less expensive option, and you can upgrade to a 10-circuit for about $100 extra.
 Electrician costs can range from $100–$500, but the installation usually only takes 3–4 hours to complete.

 Additional Costs to Anticipate

 You’ll need a generator-to-home cord and an inlet box to complete the installation.
 The cord connects to your generator and meets the electrical wiring running to the transfer switch at the power inlet box.
-That box can cost anywhere from under $20 to over $200.
+The box can cost anywhere from under $20 to over $200.

 The length and amperage of your generator-to-home cord are its primary price factors.
 If your generator sits farther away from your inlet box, you will need a longer run and typically have to pay more.
-These cords generally cost between $20 and $300.
+The cords generally cost between $20 and $300.

 Does Insurance Cover a Generator Transfer Switch?